2017

 ● Saturday, 9-9-2017: History is what’s in the rear-view mirror; the present and future is what you see through the front windshield.

 ● I have a cold.
 Mercifully, it skipped the sore throat phase, and went right to the coughing phase.
 That is, the presence of the cough is bad, but I find the sore throat the most unpleasant symptom of all the symptoms of a common cold.
 And I’m assuming that the omission of one phase will shorten the illness’ overall course.
-I notice that it has been about nine months since I was ill.
+I notice that it’s been about nine months since I was ill.
 That’s a pretty good sickness-free span.
 And these are fairly mild illnesses.

 ● Tuesday, 9-12-2017: Yesterday, at the Pomona WCAB (Workers’ Compensation Appeals Board), I overcame a long-standing psychological barrier: using the restroom there, which I had feared using because I considered it too dirty.
 Circumstances finally forced me to do it.
 And I feel good about having overcome my fear (not that I had much choice about it).